real-eren/aoc-2022-day6/README.md

 As a start, it helps to establish upper bounds for throughput.
 In this problem, that would be how fast we can load the data.
 The below line charts compare the throughput achieved with various element sizes.
-`load_1B` corresponds to loading 1 byte of memory at a time.
+`load_1B` corresponds to loading 1 byte from memory at a time.
 ![Loads graph](./data/plots/loads_compare.svg)
 On the Zen 4, the AVX512 gathers `loadgather_4Bx16` and `loadgather_8Bx8` -
 which correspond to the instructions `vpgatherdd` and `vpgatherdq` -